xapax/owasp-checklist/owasp-whhb.md

 * [ ] Google

 ~~~

-site:target.com
-e:target.com filetype:7z OR filetype:bin OR filetype:bzip2 OR
+site:target.com filetype:7z OR filetype:bin OR filetype:bzip2 OR
 filetype:egg OR filetype:gzip OR filetype:rar OR filetype:zip OR
 filetype:iso OR filetype:dat OR filetype:db OR filetype:sql OR
 filetype:indd OR filetype:psd OR filetype:asc OR filetype:csv OR
 filetype:docx OR filetype:doc OR filetype:epub

-Google begränsar antalet ord i en sökning så queryn måste delas upp på två
+Google limit the number of letters in a query so we need to divide it up in several chunks
-e:target.com filetype:html OR filetype:htm OR filetype:gdoc OR
+site:target.com filetype:html OR filetype:htm OR filetype:gdoc OR
 filetype:log OR filetype:md OR filetype:odt OR filetype:rtf OR
 filetype:odf OR filetype:php OR filetype:ods OR filetype:xls OR
 filetype:xlsx OR filetype:conf OR filetype:cnf OR filetype:cfg OR